thespaceofallpotential/common-x--example-1/README.md

 ![](images/example-1-solution.png)
 > Fig x: depicts the solution to the common-substring problem for input-strings $A2$ and $B2$ within a $28 * 33$ grid; with common-words marked by orange dots/squares; and common-substrings *(of words)* represented by diagonal-lines

-Earlier, we noted that the longest common substring is 3 words long
+Earlier, we noted that the longest common-substring is 3 words long

-Now as we visualise the solution within problem-space, note that the longest-common-substring appears twice in $A2$, yet only once in $B2$
+Now as we visualise the solution within problem-space, note that the longest common-substring appears twice in $A2$, yet only once in $B2$

 > *(so therefore twice along the $x$ axis, but only once on the $y$ axis — a circumstance represented by the fact that the two respective diagonal-lines of length 3, occupy the same vertical space)*